getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/electron.md

 ]
 ```

-This means that when bundling each process, Webpack replaces `process.type` with a constant and then removes the inaccessible code:
+With these changes, when bundling the code for each of processes, Webpack will replace `process.type` with the constant and removes the inaccessible code:

 ```js
 const { init } = ('browser' === 'browser'